raagin/django-streamfield/README.md

 ]
 ```

-**Create templates for each models above, named as lowercase names of the models:**
+**4. Create templates for each models above, named as lowercase names of the models:**

 1. streamblocks/templates/streamblocks/richtext.html
 2. streamblocks/templates/streamblocks/imagewithtext.html